gerardbm/vimrc/README.md

 Some useful tools have been integrated.
 Plugins: **CtrlP** (navigate between open buffers, MRU or directory files), **NERDTree** (tree files), **vim-fugitive** (git commands), **GV** (navigate between git commits), **undotree** (history visualizer), **ALE** (async syntax linter, it works while you type), **deoplete** (autocompletion for Vim and Neovim), **neosnippet** (code snippets), **QuickRun** (it's awesome at running code), **Vimwiki** (organize notes, manage todo-lists...), and much more.

+Additionally, run scripting code (Bash, Perl, Ruby, Python and JavaScript) into a separate tmux window, execute SQL queries from sqlite databases using the plugin **vim-dadbod**, convert UML files into PNG using *plantUML*, generate PDF, EPUB and HTML files from markdown with math support (LaTeX) and preview them with *MuPDF*, do symbolic math operations into a markdown file using *maxima* and open URLS into a tmux window with *w3m*.

 This configuration is focused on programming in C/C++, Go, Rust, Perl, Python, Ruby, PHP, Bash, JavaScript and web development in general, with HTML5 and CSS3.

 **More specific information:**